alda-lang/alda/README.md

 [![Clojars Project](http://clojars.org/alda/latest-version.svg)](http://clojars.org/alda)

+*New to Alda?
+You may be interested in reading [this blog post][alda-blog-post] as an introduction.*

 Inspired by other music/audio programming languages such as [PPMCK][ppmck], [LilyPond][lilypond] and [ChucK][chuck], Alda aims to be a powerful and flexible programming language for the musician who wants to easily